-The deadline for Inside New York and Columbia Bartending Agency & School of Mixology Managing Director positions has been extended to February 10, 2013.
+The deadline for Inside New York and Columbia Bartending Agency & School of Mixology Managing Director positions is January 26, 2014.
 Apply Now!
-(Applications are no longer being accepted for CUTTA.)
 In addition to management positions, there are over 200 part-time positions available within the enterprises such as bartending, tutoring, translating, blogging, writing, and advertising/sales.
 Interested students should check LionSHARE for any current postings or contact the current Managing Directors about the numerous part-time opportunities available (contact information below).

 If you have questions about this program, please contact the following individuals or click on the logo to link you directly to the website.

 Program Advisor: Emily Rosenberg